linepogl/impartial-pipes/doc/Filtering/p_take_while.md

 ## p_take_while

-Partial function to take the elements of an iterable, while some predicate is true.
+Returns a partial function that takes elements of an iterable, while some predicate is true.

 ### Syntax
 ```php